Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 !!!
 Info

-    Please refer to the [scenario entity comparison](../entities/scenario-cycle-mgt.md) section to see how to compare scenarios using the comparators defined in a `ScenarioConfig^`.
+    Please refer to the[scenario entity comparison](../entities/scenario-cycle-mgt.md) section to see how to compare scenarios using the comparators defined in a `ScenarioConfig^`.

 [:material-arrow-right: The next section introduces the global configuration](global-config.md).